Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 ## Tenant Key Rotation

 To rotate the key in vault you will need to authenticate with Vault and send commands with the Vault CLI.
-In order to run vault commands as an administrator first acquire a vault token and define the `vault_cmd` function.
-A more in depth explanation of this can be found in the [Vault Documentation](../security_and_authentication/HashiCorp_Vault.md)
+In order to run vault commands as an administrator, first acquire a vault token and define the `vault_cmd` function.
+A more in depth explanation of this can be found in the [Vault Documentation](../security_and_authentication/HashiCorp_Vault.md).

 ```bash
 VAULT_TOKEN=$(kubectl get secrets cray-vault-unseal-keys -n vault -o jsonpath={.data.vault-root} | base64 -d)